 Holder Community Garden has been in operation since 2001.
 It is the largest of the COGS gardens at around 5000 m2.
 The Garden has 58 plots, varying in size from 18 m2 to 45 m2.
-It is located on the corner of Streeton Drive and the Cotter Road, with access from Dixon Drive.

-It has a very sunny, open, aspect from all sides, a great boon to successful vegetable gardening.
-However, it is exposed to prevailing hot north westerly summer winds, and sits in a winter frost hollow.
+Its open sunny aspect provides good growing conditions, but the Garden can be exposed to hot and cold north westerly prevailing winds and frosts in winter.
 Casuarinas planted both inside and outside the garden after the 2003 bush fires provide some wind protection and varying shade, but the most successful plots incorporate some form of partial wind barrier.
 The soil varies from plot to plot, depending on the age of the plot and past soil improvement practices, but is typically clay-based with couch grass as the most invasive of the local weeds.
 There are a number of beehives on site which help pollinate various crops.

-The Holder garden has a very active gardening community.
-About 40 people hold plots, with a wide range of vegetables grown in all seasons, and some impressive flowers.
-The garden has consistently won awards in autumn for its varied and colourful produce displays, sourced from most plots and the communal plantings.
+The Holder Community Garden has a very active gardening community.
+About 50 people hold plots, with a wide range of vegetables grown in all seasons, and some impressive flowers.
 Gardening methods are organic, but otherwise vary from plot to plot – heavily mulched; no mulch; vertical; horizontal; no-dig; and deep straw bale beds.

 Gardeners share the allotment with a range of passing wildlife, notably field mice and bush rats; rabbits and foxes; snakes and geckos in spring and summer; many lovely blue wrens and willy wag tails; and starlings, choughs, crows, magpies and cockatoos.
 Bird friendly netting must be used, and no chemicals or pesticides can be used against the various bugs and critters.

 Regular working bees attend to mowing and grounds maintenance, weeding and mulching fruit trees and communal areas.
 Regular mowing is encouraged given the extensive grassed areas.